EthanTreg/Spectrum-Machine-Learning/README.md

 The function `optimize_network` can be imported to integrate network optimisation.
 `optimize_network` returns a dictionary containing the parameters from the best trial.

-Several parameters in `network_optimizer.py config file` need configuring:
+Several parameters in the `network-optimizer` config file need configuring:
 * `optimization` options:
     * `name`: _name of the network to optimize_
 * `output` options: